A note on Bremner's conjecture and uniformity: Introduction

 \subsection{Bremner's rank conjecture}

-For an elliptic curve $E$ over $\Q$, an \emph{arithmetic progression of length $M$} is a sequence of points $P_1,...,P_M$ in $E(\Q)$ whose $x$-coordinates for one (equivalently, all) Weierstrass equation $y^2=f(x)$ with $f$ cubic, form a non-trivial arithmetic progression in $\Q$.
+For an elliptic curve $E$ over $\Q$, an \emph{arithmetic progression of length $M$} is a sequence of points $P_1,...,P_M$ in $E(\Q)$ whose $x$-coordinates with respect to one (equivalently, all) Weierstrass equation $y^2=f(x)$ with $f$ cubic, form a non-trivial arithmetic progression in $\Q$.

 In \cite{Bremner} Bremner conjectured that elliptic curves over $\Q$ with long arithmetic progressions have large rank.
 To be accurate, Bremner says:

 \emph{It seems that points of an arithmetic progression have the tendency to be linearly independent in the group of rational points (...)}